ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 and no Endorsed values are accepted.

-The `authorized-by` value in `measurement-map` in the stateful environment, if present, applies to all measurements in the triple, including `conditional-series-record` records.
+The `authorized-by` value in `measurement-map` in the stateful environment, if present, applies to reference value measurements in the triple, for `conditional-series-record` records.
+If the `authorized-by` value is provided in the `measurement-map` for endorsed values, they get added to the ACS.

 ~~~ cddl
 {::include cddl/conditional-endorsement-series-triple-record.cddl}